 The biggest impact on a team’s performance is a sense of purpose.
 There’s an anecdote that goes like this, give a person a reasonable wage and tell them to dig a hole, after a year, tell them you will double their salary by filling the hole back up, rinse and repeat this process, doubling their salary every year, but never tell them why they are doing the work, and eventually they will quit.
 There is no amount of money you can give a person that will make up for a lack of purpose.
 At the onset, this may seem like an absurd assumption, but think about why it is that extremely wealthy people continue to work.
 I believe that it is human nature to strive to have a purpose.

-Purpose is the foundation to so many other critical aspects of a team.
+The purpose is the foundation to so many other critical aspects of a team.
 A team with purpose is more likely to work together to achieve the common goal… by working together, the goal is met more quickly… by exceeding expectations, the group is instilled with a sense of accomplishment… group accomplishment builds a sense of community.
-Purpose not only drives organizational success, but also promotes individual well-being.
+Purpose not only drives organizational success but also promotes individual well-being.
 If we look at Maslow hierarchy of needs, after a person’s basic needs are met, the next thing they strive for is belonging.

 My advice to you as a leader is to give your people a sense of purpose.
 Any organization worth their weight in salt has a mission and a vision statement, which articulates what they’re doing and where they are going.
-It’s our job as leaders to reinforce these concepts and tie the team’s objectives and accomplishments to the organization mission.
+It’s our job as leaders to reinforce these concepts and tie the team’s objectives and accomplishments to the organization’s mission.

 What advice would you give to other leaders about the best way to manage a large team?

 There is an art form to understanding the different personalities on a team.
-Each individual has a different set of experiences, values and motivators.
-As leaders we must take the time to understand these factors for each of our members, and by doing so, we show them that we genuinely care.
+Each individual has a different set of experiences, values, and motivators.
+As leaders, we must take the time to understand these factors for each of our members, and by doing so, we show them that we genuinely care.
 By understanding the composition of our people, we are better prepared to integrate them into the organization in a way that makes them feel apart of the team.
 By taking the time to better understand your team’s dynamic, you are given the opportunity to be a leader that inspires them into action rather than just directing them.
-Managing personalities is important, worth is important, impact is important, different folks aspire for different things.
+Managing personalities is important, the worth is important, the impact is important, different folks aspire for different things.
 It’s important to embrace and capitalize on this concept.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story about that?

-It’s really tough to pick just one person because there are so many people that have helped shape me into who I am today, but there is one unit in particular that changed by life and that was the 333 Training Squadron at Keelser Air Force Base.
+It’s really tough to pick just one person because there are so many people that have helped shape me into who I am today, but there is one unit in particular that changed my life and that was the 333 Training Squadron at Keelser Air Force Base.
 I owe the entire instructor cadre, most of whom I’m still friends with to this day, a debt of gratitude.
-But I would not be in the career field of cyber warfare operations today, if it were not for Ret.
+But I would not be in the career field of cyber warfare operations today if it were not for Ret.
 MSgt Jason Roberts.

-Typically, Airman get selected to be instructors for the career field that they are in, which for me at that time was Cyber Computer Operations, but a new career field called Cyber Warfare Operations had just been created and they were in desperate need of instructors.
+Typically, Airman gets selected to be instructors for the career field that they are in, which for me at that time was Cyber Computer Operations, but a new career field called Cyber Warfare Operations had just been created and they were in desperate need of instructors.

 I’m not sure if it was a deliberate decision, luck of the draw, or perhaps a combination of both, but Jason gave me a phone call that changed the trajectory of my life.
 He asked me if I was willing to change career fields and come teach with him.